Disinfectant Wipes. What and Where to Use Them?

 Get to the point!
 What and Where Can They Be Used?

 However, laypersons (people not employed in the health care industry) really have no interest in the amount of alcohol or ammonium chloride that is in the disinfectant wipes they buy from the grocery store.
-All the general public wants or needs to know is on what can it be used?
+All the general public wants or needs to know is what can I use this on?

 The general low-grade disinfectant wipe from the grocery store can be used on all non-porous surfaces.
 If you make bread by hand on your counter top and it is a solid surface you will be all right but do not knead your bread right after using the second wipe on the counter-top of course.

 The disinfectant wipe can be used on plastic surfaces as well without harm but again, if you are using wipes to clean the baby walker or baby toys give it a long time to dry before you put the baby back in it!
 The most used plastic items wipes are used on are in the office or place in the home with the computer and phones.